tigerbeetle/tigerbeetle/docs/internals/ARCHITECTURE.md

 example-based tests to strict style guide which emphasizes simplicity and directness.
 The most important technique deployed is simulation testing, as seen on <https://sim.tigerbeetle.com>.

-TigerBeetle simulator, VOPR, can run an entire cluster on a single thread, injecting various storage faults and infinitely speeding up time.
+TigerBeetle's simulator, the VOPR, can run an entire cluster on a single thread, injecting various storage faults and infinitely speeding up time.
 Combined with a smart workload generator, swarm testing, and a thousand CPU cores, VOPR makes is easy to exercise all the possible behaviors of the system.